meft-sad/Balance_Control_of_a_Ball/README.md

 ### [SG90](http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf) : Servo motor

 In the work the servo motor is used to move the platform.
-So the first thing that is important to do is to estimate the torque needed to move the platform and get a motor with that or higher torque.
+So, the first thing that is important to do is to estimate the torque needed to move the platform and get a motor with that or higher torque.

 To calculate the torque that the motor we need to achieve a rest position (90º) putting a weight in different positions until the platform reach the balance:

 <img src="Tables_Imag/visão_cima_troque_escala.png" width="3000">

-And by measure the weight of the wood block, which is approximately 7g,
+And by measure the weight of the wood block, which is approximately 8g,

 <img src="Tables_Imag/massas_bola_troque.png" width="500">